kannan1202/kannan1202/README.md

 # Hello world
-About:
+## About:

-⚡Currently pursuing my B.Tech in Electronics and Communication Engineering at SRM Institute of Science and Technology,Kattankulathur,Chennai.
+⚡Completed my B.Tech in Electronics and Communication Engineering at SRM Institute of Science and Technology,Kattankulathur,Chennai.